 Petra Moon Hotel is located just above the parking lot for the Petra Visitors Center and is one of the best hotels in Petra for travelers with a midrange budget who want to be close to the site.
 Petra Moon hotel is reasonably priced and is definitely worth the money spent to be very close to the site entrance.
 The rooms of this 3-star hotel are roomy, excellently cleaned, and simply decorated.
 The beds are simple and comfortable.
 Breakfast is served buffet-style in the restaurant and afterward.
 When you return in the evening, feel free to head up to the rooftop pool, where you can rest and think fondly about your full day of Petra exploration.

-Overnight in Petra
+Overnight in Wadi Musa (Petra)

 Breakfast at hotel

 Petra 1/2 day visit or little Petra, drive to the Jordan desert, Wadi Rum, for 2-hour sunset Jeep tour, optional camel rides and traditional Bedouin dinner and overnight in Wadi Rum traditional camp.
+If you are dreaming of a luxury bubble tent then check out our top picks for luxury camps in Wadi Rum.

 Drive to the Dead Sea float at the lowest point on earth, optional Wadi Mujib, optional Baptism Site.
 Overnight at Dead Sea.